Smart speaker wars: judge rules that Google infringed on five Sonos patents

 The news comes as Sonos reportedly issued a survey to its loyal customer base to gauge feedback on an Alexa- (and, of course, Google Assistant-) rivalling feature called 'Sonos Voice Control' to add more vocal smarts to its product lines, even though some Sonos propositions already support Amazon Alexa.

-In terms of days in court, this is not Sonos' first rodeo.
-In 2019, the company filed lawsuits reportedly totalling over 100 patent infringement allegations against rival Bluesound, and in 2018, Denon (then under D&M Holdings) eventually settled out of court when Sonos sued the Japanese audio company for patent infringement with its Denon HEOS multi-room system.
+In terms of days in court, this is not Sonos's first rodeo.
+In 2019, the company filed lawsuits reportedly totalling more than 100 patent infringement allegations against rival Bluesound, and in 2018, Denon (then under D&M Holdings) eventually settled out of court when Sonos sued the Japanese audio company for patent infringement with its Denon HEOS multi-room system.

 The case continues.